AlexiaDelorme/project-cookbook/README.md

 - I also used [Font Awesome](https://fontawesome.com/v4.7.0/icons/) on some icons when I could not find the proper icon in the Materialize icon library.
 - Gif used in 404 and access_denied pages: [Dribble](https://dribbble.com/search/shots/popular/animation?q=dessert)
 - Colours of footer incons when hovered: [encycolorpedia.fr](https://encycolorpedia.fr/00acee)
+- Demo picture of my app used in this README file: [Am I Responsive](http://ami.responsivedesign.is/#)

 <a name="code"/>